The Hole (1960 film): Plot

-Gaspard, a very polite prisoner, is moved to a cell (block 11, cell 6) designed for, and containing, four inmates due to repair works in his block.
-The cellmates keep busy making cardboard boxes.
+Claude Gaspard, a very polite prisoner, is moved to a cell containing four inmates due to repair works in his block.

-Gaspard receives a food parcel from his mistress and has to watch while the guard chops up the sausages and prods the jams, searching for concealed tools.

 The four existing cellmates expect long prison sentences, ranging from 10 years to possibly execution by guillotine, and have a pre-existing plan to escape.
 Gaspard himself is accused of the attempted murder of his wife, and faces a potential 20-year sentence.

-Gaspard shares his food parcel with the four and gains their confidence sufficiently for them to reveal their escape plan: digging a hole through the floor to reach the underground passages.
+Gaspard quickly gains their trust sufficiently for them to reveal their escape plan: digging a hole through the floor to reach the underground passages.
 The bulk of the film then focuses upon their gradual progress, which results in two men reaching an outer manhole in the public street outside the prison walls.
 However, the two do not escape, and instead return to the cell to organize the timing of the group escape.
-Geo decides not to join.
+One of the cellmates, Geo, decides not to join in the escape.

-But, just as they are ready to go, Gaspard gets called to a meeting with the governor, and is told his wife has withdrawn the charges; and that he will be released soon.
-Returning to the cell, Gaspard has to dispel the suspicions of his cellmates, that he had turned them in.
+Just as they are ready to go, Gaspard gets called to a meeting with the warden, and is told that his wife has withdrawn the charges; and that he will be released soon.
+Returning to the cell, Gaspard has to dispel the suspicions of his cellmates that he had turned them in.
 However, in the last moments before the four are about to leave through their tunnel, a group of guards appears outside and they realize that they have been betrayed.
 A fight ensues in the cell and the guards intervene.

-As Gaspard is returned to his original cell, the original four have been stripped to their underwear (before going into solitary confinement).
-But Gaspard too has been cheated, as the governor has a reputation for swapping information for supposed release rumours.
-Whether or not his wife has dropped the charges the state still wishes to prosecute.
+Gaspard is moved to a different cell, while the original four are stripped to their underwear (before going into solitary confinement).
+It is left ambiguous as to what deal Gaspard has made with the authorities or whether he will ultimately be freed.